 When someone is injured in a construction site accident, he or she can file a personal injury lawsuit against the parties responsible for the accident.
 Whoever is liable may have to pay out an award to the injured individual to cover damages.

-The parties responsible for construction accidents depend on the type of accident and who was involved.
+The parties responsible for a construction injury depend on the type of accident and who was involved.
 Liability for a construction accident could fall on the:

 - Property owner;